 We made it to Israel!

-Unfortunately for us, we were overcharged by 20 shekels by our cab driver which we learned when I asked the hotel manager upon arriving at Best Western hotel.
+Unfortunately for us, we were overcharged by 20 shekels by our cab driver.
+We learned this when I asked the hotel manager of the real price upon arriving at Best Western hotel.

-At this point, we were too exhausted to think about it as we got ready for bed to get some badly needed sleep and to get ready for the next day to explore our first destination.
+At this point, we were too exhausted to think about it as we got ready for bed.
+Honestly, we badly needed sleep and get ready for the next day to explore our first destination.

 Visibly exhausted but happy to finally get some rest.

-This round the world adventure will not be an easy one but I feel confident that it will be an important life changing experience for me and anyone who dares to attempt this feat.
+This round the world adventure will not be an easy.
+But, I feel confident that it will be an important life changing experience for me and anyone who dares to attempt this feat.